CommoditiesAI/bridger/cran-comments.md

   Found the following files/directories:
     'RtmpbbllxA\bridgeHands_any_full.pdf'

-* This temporary file is created from running the examples.
-The PDF is the intended output of the package
+* This temporary file was created when running the examples.

-This is a re-submission.
-In this version I have:

-* Added "\value"" to those files where it was missing

-* Changed "\dontrun{}" to "\donttest{}"
+* Made examples "\dontrun{}" so they do not generate temporary files that persist after running

 # R CMD check results
 0 errors | 0 warnings | 0 note